abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - Lambda container image
   - The container image must impliment the lambda Runtime API
   - ECS / Fargate is preferred for running arbitrary Docker images

+### Lambda SnapStart

+- AWS Lambda SnapStart is a feature designed to improve the startup performance of Lambda functions, particularly for those with long initialization times.
+SnapStart achieves this by creating a snapshot of a Lambda function's execution environment after it has been initialized, which can then be used to quickly start new instances of the function.